Camping will be located on site, with premium sites close to the main stage.

 The portable bathrooms will stay open throughout the festival.
 Please inform a staff member should the facilities need cleaning or supplies.

-Fires are permitted in designated fireplaces.
-Ground fires are strictly prohibited.
+Fires are not permitted.
 The use of camp stoves or hibachi-style grills is encouraged.
 Please do not leave any fire unattended.

 Ice will be available for purchase.